 While the above is simply an expansion on how village funds and taxpayer’s money was being spent, it is of note that it also demonstrates the village’s growth with infrastructure like new streets, sidewalks, and drains.
 Oshawa’s population was recorded in 1852 as 1142, in 1861 as 2002, and in 1871 as 3,185; this represents increases of 75% from 1852 to 1861, and 59% from 1861-1871.
 By the end of the 1870s, our population grew enough to become a Town, rather than a Village.
 Population increases means increased infrastructure was needed, and as we can read above, that was certainly happening in the late 1860s with all the new streets being created.

 Many of these streets remain core streets within the central core of our community.
-Lousia, noted above, is no longer named as such, but was realigned with Alice in the 1950s and became Adelaide Avenue.
-Pine is no longer on Oshawa maps and may have been renamed at some point to Hemlock; and, more research is needed to confirm if Princess was ever a street name in Oshawa, but there still is Prince Street today.
+Louisa, noted above, is no longer named as such, but was realigned with Alice in the 1950s and became Adelaide Avenue.
+Pine STREET may have been renamed at some point to Hemlock (but there remains a Pine AVENUE south of King, west of Park); and, more research is needed to confirm if Princess was ever a street name in Oshawa, but there still is Prince Street today.